miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :align: center
        :width: 150pt

-The Segmentation can be used for different things.
-You can use the segmentation to aid the normalization process or use it to aid further analysis by using a specific segmentation as a mask or as a definition of a specific region of interest (ROI).
+Segmentation can be used for different things.
+You can use the segmentation to aid the normalization process or use it to aid further analysis by using a specific segmentation as a mask or as the definition of a specific region of interest (ROI).

 Step 2: Model Specification and Estimation